 Importers and Exporters Need Cargo Insurance

 Any importer or exporter who buys or sells goods overseas needs protection from huge financial losses should those goods be damaged or lost while in transit.
-If your goods are damaged during transit, you may lose no matter which side of the transaction you are on.
+If your goods are damaged during transit, you may lose out, no matter which side of the transaction you are on.

 Cargo insurance covers the loss and/or damage of cargo while it is in transit by sea, air or land.
-It is often referred to as ocean cargo insurance, as in many cases the primary form of shipment is by boat.
+It is often referred to as ocean cargo insurance, as in many cases the primary type of shipment is by boat.
 Cargo insurance can be standardized for all of your shipments or customized for every shipment you make or receive.

-Workers’ Compensation Insurance is Required for Manufacturers
+Workers’ Compensation Insurance Is Required for Manufacturers

-All manufacturing facilities can be dangerous places, and the safety of your employees is of utmost importance.
+All manufacturing facilities can be dangerous places, and the safety of your employees is of the utmost importance.

-Your workers may come into contact with heat and welding tools, electrical components, heavy machinery and numerous dangers to fingers, toes, eyes and other appendages.
+Your workers may come into contact with heat and welding tools, electrical components, heavy machinery ,and numerous dangers to fingers, toes, eyes and other appendages.

 Employees who regularly work with hand tools are particularly vulnerable to repetitive motion injuries.
-And constant exposure to lacquers, paints and other chemicals also can be potentially dangerous to workers.
+And constant exposure to lacquers, paints and other chemicals can also be potentially dangerous to workers.

 Excessive employee injuries and illnesses can be financially devastating for your business.